 Hit the Beach

-With all this talk of food, culture and history, you may have forgotten that Malaga has not just 1, but 15 beaches within the city’s limits.
-The Playa de la Malagueta (above) is the closest to the city and because of the 300+ days of sunshine per year, can guarantee it’s busy all year round, but is the perfect place to relax on your city break.
-Hop on a sunlounger, take a dip in the ocean, lie in the shade of the palm trees and soak up the atmosphere – what have you got to loose?!
+With all this talk of food, culture and history, you may have forgotten that Malaga has not just 1, but 15 sandy beaches within the city’s limits.
+The Playa de la Malagueta (above) is the closest to the city and because of the 300+ days of sunshine per year, can guarantee it’s busy all year round, and is the perfect place to relax on your city break.
+Hop on a sunlounger, take a dip in the Mediterranean sea, lie in the shade of the palm trees and soak up the atmosphere – what have you got to loose?!